A progestin-containing intrauterine device — or hormonal IUD — provides long-acting, reversible birth control.

 The device is a T-shaped plastic frame that's inserted into the uterus, where it releases a type of the hormone progestin.
 To prevent pregnancy, Mirena:

-Mirena prevents pregnancy for up to five years after insertion.
+Mirena prevents pregnancy for up to seven years after insertion.
 It's one of several hormonal IUDs with Food and Drug Administration approval.

 Mirena offers effective, long-term contraception.
 It can be used in premenopausal women of all ages, including teenagers.